-After the child looks at the desired object, ask them to look back at you to confirm that they are finished making a choice.
+After the child looks at the desired object, ask him/her to look back at you to confirm that he/she is finished making a choice.
 This is an important step to confirm the child's choice.

 Eye Gaze Frame: